Mazda Familia: Fifth generation (BD; 1980–1986)

 The most powerful version was marketed as the "323 GT" in European markets.
 The Familia/323 underwent a facelift in January 1983.

 For the Japanese market other top end models were offered, originally the three-door Familia XGI with a 1,500 cc single cam, multi-point fuel-injected engine.
 In June 1983 the turbocharged XGI Turbo was added, Mazda's first turbocharged piston engine.
 It had a particularly small turbocharger, for better low-end response.
 Period commentators complimented its linear and smooth power delivery.
 The XG Turbo also received a suitably updated chassis and wheels to handle the 115 PS.
 The Familia sedan and their twin, the Ford Laser S, was also offered with the same specifications but in limited numbers.
 Claimed outputs in the Japanese market were considerably higher than in export countries, due to the differing JIS standard rather than DIN.
 Period sources suggest subtracting ten percent from the JIS numbers.

 This particular Familia was a strong comeback for Mazda in the Japanese market, even outselling the Toyota Corolla on several occasions.
 The four-door sedan was equipped with a reverse-rake front grille and lights in the Japanese market, to make it appear more "senior".
 The same front design was used for the GA/GB Ford Meteor.

 The 1980 Familia/323 was the first front-engine, front-wheel-drive vehicle from Mazda since the R130.
 This generation of 323 was Wheels magazine's car of the year for 1980.
 The existing station wagon version, simply a facelifted version of the previous rear-drive model (fitted with the square headlights and grille from the new model), was sold in parallel with the BD.
 The wagon was available with either three or five doors and was equipped either with the old 1272 cc TC engine or the 1415 cc UC.
 The 1.4 was replaced from 1983 with the newly developed 1490 cc E5 engine.
 The TC 1.3 produces 60 PS while the larger versions offer 70 PS.
-By 1985, the old 1.3 was replaced by the 1296 cc E3 engine with 68 PS; it was only available with the three-door estate body.
+By 1985, the old 1.3 was replaced by the 1296 cc E3 engine with 68 PS; it was only available with the three-door station wagon body.